le-big-mac/le-big-mac.github.io/_posts/2024-03-04-this-is-the-best-prompt-to-tell-if-your-llm-can-truly-reason.md

 ---
 layout: post
 title: "This is the BEST prompt to tell if your LLM can TRULY reason!"
 date: 2024-03-04
+author: "Charles London"
 image: /assets/images/2024-03-04-this-is-the-best-prompt-to-tell-if-your-llm-can-truly-reason/soy.jpeg
 ---